 By providing your Personal Information to us, you agree that we may collect, use and disclose it in accordance with this Policy and as otherwise permitted or required by law.
 However, we may seek your consent to use or disclose Personal Information after it has been collected in cases where we wish to use or disclose the information for a purpose not previously identified or expressed in this Policy.

-If you need to provide us with Personal Information about other individuals (such as your employees, employer, supervisor, etc.), you represent and warrant to us that you will obtain their consent where required by law and prior to your disclosure to us.
+If you need to provide us with Personal Information about other individuals (such as your employees, officers, directors, business partners, suppliers, etc.), you represent and warrant to us that you will obtain their consent where required by law and prior to your disclosure to us.
 Consent is required for us to use and disclose the Personal Information of these individuals for the specific purpose(s) for which you made the disclosure.

 WITHDRAWAL OF CONSENT